 By 1492, most educated Europeans already believed the earth was round.
 In fact, it was an idea that had been established by the Ancient Greeks in the 5th Century BC.
 Contrary to the popular myth, Columbus did not set out to prove that the world was round, but rather that it was possible to sail around it, a voyage the explorer drastically underestimated.

 He had struck a lucrative deal with the Spanish

-When Columbus first set foot on Hispaniola, he encountered a population of native people called the Taino.
+When Columbus first set foot on Hispaniola, he encountered a population of Indigenous peoples called the Taino.
 A friendly group, they willingly traded jewelry, animals, and supplies with the sailors.
 “They were very well built, with very handsome bodies and very good faces,” Columbus wrote in his diary.
 “They do not carry arms or know them....They should be good servants.”
-The natives were soon forced into slavery, and punished with the loss of a limb or death if they did not collect enough gold (a portion of which Columbus was allowed to keep for himself).
+The Indigenous peoples were soon forced into slavery, and punished with the loss of a limb or death if they did not collect enough gold (a portion of which Columbus was allowed to keep for himself).
 Between the European’s brutal treatment and their infectious diseases, within decades, the Taino population was decimated.

 He was arrested by the Spanish Government

 In 1499, the Spanish monarchs got wind of the mistreatment of Spanish colonists in Hispaniola, including the flogging and executions without trial.
 Columbus, who was governor of the territory, was arrested, chained up, and brought back to Spain.
 Although some of the charges may have been manufactured by his political enemies, Columbus admitted to King Ferdinand and Queen Isabella that many of the accusations were true.
 Columbus was stripped of his title as governor.

 Several European countries had rejected Columbus